home-assistant/home-assistant.io/source/_lovelace/gauge.markdown

   type: string
 entity:
   required: true
-  description: "Entity ID to show."
+  description: Entity ID to show.
   type: string
 name:
   required: false
   description: Name of gauge entity entity.
   type: string
-  default: Entity Name
+  default: Entity name
 unit:
   required: false
   description: Unit of measurement given to data.
   type: string
-  default: "Unit of measurement given by entity."
+  default: Unit of measurement given by entity.
 theme:
   required: false
   description: Override the used theme for this card with any loaded theme.
 For more information about themes, see the [frontend documentation](https://www.home-assistant.io/integrations/frontend/).